kat-app/katapp-docs/content/developer-documentation/setup-guide/local-app-with-cloud-apps/_index.md

 +++
-title = "Running only the App Locally" weight = 2
+title = "Option 2: Running only the App Locally" weight = 2
 +++